obreil54/she_and_hers/README.md

 # Shers Studios

-A custom-built e-commerce platform for **Shers Studios**, a sustainable slow fashion brand.
+A custom-built e-commerce platform for **Shers Studios**, an independent slow fashion brand.
 The website serves as both an online shop and a representation of the brand’s ethos, offering unique features such as custom garment ordering and seamless integration with third-party services.

 ## 📋 Project Overview